|Well worn 1968 paperback copy of 2001 - bought at a used book sale for $1.|

 Kubrick's ability to change a story was obvious when I compared 2001 the film and book back-to-back: Clarke's story is undeniably positive, while Kubrick's is a cautionary tale about man's arrogant embrace of technology (the folks that look for symbolism in films can give you a list of the parallels Kubrick makes to the Frankenstein story).
 I've always thought that Kubrick ruined Clarke's story by making his movie so hard to understand, but the reality is that the collaboration made Clarke's book better, simply by forcing him to think and rethink the story and polish the text more than he ever would have - compared to his other books I think 2001 is some of his best writing.
-A director like Stephen Spielberg or James Cameron could make a 2001 that audiences liked but that no one remembered or talked a year later, let alone 50 years on.
+A director like Stephen Spielberg or James Cameron could make a 2001 that audiences liked but that no one remembered or talked about a year later, let alone 50 years on.

 What Kubrick did was lay the foundation for modern science fiction films.
 MGM's experience with 2001 would make the movie industry skittish to fund another sci-fi block buster, but over time they would forget the pain and remember the box-office success.
 Moreover, Kubrick had done the hard work figuring out the effects technology; others would build on his work.
 A few years later Universal Pictures would take a chance on the movie Silent Running, with a young Doug Trumbull - a veteran of 2001 - directing.
 The movie was a little preachy and Universal didn't do a great job of promoting it - it wasn't a big success - but the film would cost a little more than a million dollars, a tenth of what Kubrick had spent on 2001.